 In addition, it can be pretty uncomfortable.
 Shapewear that’s too tight may also lead to health problems such as difficulty breathing or reduced lung capacity.
 (1) (2)

 You’re the only one who knows your body best and the kind of outfits that you wear.
 No one besides you can tell you what will suit you best.
 That’s your decision to make.
 Check your body and identify which area you need to be smoothening to fit into your outfits better.
 You could be okay with your waistline and tummy but not the cellulite on your thighs.

 In that case, your shapewear needs to focus on your thighs and not your waistline.
 When you identify a specific area, shopping becomes bliss.
+Retailers like Colombiana Boutique offer tips on purchasing styles for your problem areas.
 You’re able to pick the most suitable shapewear easily.
 Here’s how to pick shapewear for different spots: